japila-books/spark-sql-internals/docs/physical-operators/ObjectHashAggregateExec.md

 ### <span id="numOutputRows"> number of output rows

 * `1` when there is neither input rows in a partition nor [grouping expressions](#groupingExpressions)

-* Used to create an [ObjectAggregationIterator](ObjectAggregationIterator.md#numOutputRows).
+Used to create an [ObjectAggregationIterator](ObjectAggregationIterator.md#numOutputRows)

 ### <span id="numTasksFallBacked"> number of sort fallback tasks

+Number of tasks that crossed [spark.sql.objectHashAggregate.sortBased.fallbackThreshold](../configuration-properties.md#spark.sql.objectHashAggregate.sortBased.fallbackThreshold)

-Used to create a [ObjectAggregationIterator](ObjectAggregationIterator.md#numTasksFallBacked).
+Used to create an [ObjectAggregationIterator](ObjectAggregationIterator.md#numTasksFallBacked)

 ### <span id="spillSize"> spill size

-Used to create a [ObjectAggregationIterator](ObjectAggregationIterator.md#spillSize).
+Used to create a [ObjectAggregationIterator](ObjectAggregationIterator.md#spillSize)

 ## <span id="doExecute"> Executing Physical Operator